Monads for Instantons and Bows: Holomorphic Data for the Taub-NUT

 Now we consider the sheaf defined by the monad.
 We note that the surjectivity and injectivity given above show that it is a bundle; furthermore, the fact that it is $E_\xi$ over $\xi\neq 0$ and $E_\psi$ over $\psi\neq 0$ guarantees that the bundle is isomorphic to $E$, i.e the bundle we started out with.
 In short:

 \begin{proposition} Holomorphic data I and II are equivalent.\end{proposition}

-One can work out as for the caloron (\ref{matrices-caloron},\ref{matrices-caloron-2}) the maps in the resolution.
-One obtains essentially the same thing, except that the map $Z_{1,0}$ associated to $Q_{ 1,0}^{0,0}$ and the map $Z_{0 ,0}$ associated to $Q_{0 ,0}^{1,0}$ are no longer the same.
+One can work out as for the caloron \eqref{matrices-caloron} and \eqref{matrices-caloron-2} the maps in the corresponding resolutions.
+One obtains essentially the same expressions, except that the map $Z_{1,0}$ associated to $Q_{ 1,0}^{0,0}$ and the map $Z_{0 ,0}$ associated to $Q_{0 ,0}^{1,0}$ are no longer the same.
 Rather, one has

 with

 This follows from the fact that one has the relation on coordinates $\eta = \xi\psi$.
 We notice that if the matrices $B_{t,h},B_{h,t}$ are invertible, the $k\times k$ matrices $B_{ 0},B_{1}$ are conjugate.